playframework/playframework/documentation/manual/releases/release28/migration28/Migration28.md

 Some of the default values used by Play had changed and that can have an impact on your application.
 This section details the default changes.

+### Server binds to `127.0.0.1` by default now

+Until Play 2.7 the backend server by default bound to the `0.0.0.0` address (all addresses).
+If you didn't change that default and are connected to an untrusted network while developing a Play application anyone on that network could just access your Play app by navigating to your IP address (and the port your app is running on, by default `9000`).

+For obvious privacy reasons that default binding address changed to `127.0.0.1` in `DEV` as well as in `PROD` mode.
+You can still open up your application to be accessible from outside:

+* In `DEV` mode you can pass `-Dhttp.address=...` to the `run` command or set `PlayKeys.devSettings += "play.server.http.address" -> "..."` in your `build.sbt`.
+See the [[detailed docs|ConfigFile#Using-with-the-run-command]].

+* In `PROD` mode you can start you application with the `-Dhttp.address=...` argument or set `play.server.http.address=...` in `application.conf`.
+See the [[detailed docs|ProductionConfiguration#Overriding-configuration-with-system-properties]].

 ## Updated libraries

 This section lists significant updates made to our dependencies.